carlynorama/UnsafeWrapCSampler/README.md

     }
 ```

 `baseArray` does need a copy made since it is not passed in as an `inout` variable.
-Strictly speaking this is safer, but depending on your buffer size may not be the desired behavior.
+Strictly speaking this is safer, but depending on the buffer size may not be the desired behavior.
 Note the super swank temporary implicit `UnsafeMutableBufferPointer` created.
 So so nice.

 ```swift
    public func addRandomWithCap(_ baseArray:[UInt32], newValueCap:UInt32) -> [UInt32] {